Students on academic probation who do not earn either 1) a CGPA of 2.0 or 2) a semester GPA of 2.25 at the end of the term are subject to suspension.

 Please be aware of specified deadlines; late submissions will NOT be considered.
 Decisions by the appeal committee are final.

-Complete and submit the following documents by the above deadline:
+Complete and submit the following documents by the above deadline (no later than 5:00pm CST):